Frequently Asked Questions (FAQs)

 How do I apply? | top

-First, in order to learn about the basics studying abroad, you must attend an information session (see our Events page).
-After attending an information session, you may schedule an appointment with the appropriate advisor for an individual advisement meeting.
+First, in order to learn about the basics studying abroad, you must attend an information session (see our Events page) or visit with a Peer Advisor.
+After attending an information session or meeting with a Peer Advisor, you may schedule an appointment with the appropriate advisor for an individual advisement meeting.

 Prior to meeting with a study abroad advisor, you should fill out a Four-Year Planning Paradigm for your major(s).
 Simply check the requirements that you have already met, along with the requirements that you are currently satisfying.
 Bring the form with you to your meeting.
 You should also research program options, paying particular attention to courses that may satisfy requirements for your major(s), minor(s), and the General Education program.
 Individual advisement meetings are more productive if you have a clear idea of specific programs that suit your needs.

 Once you decide upon a program, your study abroad advisor will introduce you to the online application process.

 For additional information regarding the application process, please visit the Getting Started and Apply pages.

 - For Fall Semester study abroad: March 1 by 4:30 p.m.

 - For Spring Semester study abroad: October 1 by 4:30 p.m.